 Depending on the outcome of your screening, you may need additional tests or treatments.
 If you have ever been diagnosed with precancerous lesions or skin cancer, or if you are at a high risk for developing skin cancer, you should have regular cancer screenings.
 If you have had cancer at any time during your life, regular screenings for occurrences of melanoma, basal cell and squamous cell carcinoma are highly recommended.

 Some moles may become cancerous later in life.
 If a mole that has already been screened starts to change, it needs to be tested again.
 In addition, you may develop other questionable growths that may also need to be evaluated.
-If you would like to learn more about preventative screenings for early detection of skin cancers, call the Metropolitan Dermatology office nearest you in Clark, Kearny, Teaneck and Staten Island or use this website's convenient contact form to Make an Appointment.
+If you would like to learn more about preventative screenings for early detection of skin cancers, call the Metropolitan Dermatology office nearest you in Clark, Elizabeth, Jersey City, Kearny, Kenilworth, South Plainfield, Staten Island, Teaneck, and West New York, or request an appointment.